B16f00t/whapa/README.md

 Whatsapp Parser
 ==================================
-Updated: January 2018 - Version 0.1
+Updated: February 2018 - Version 0.2
-WhatsApp Messenger Version 2.18.9
+WhatsApp Messenger Version 2.18.29

 Whapa is a whatsapp database parser that automates the process.
 The main purpose of whapa is to present the data handled by the Sqlite database in a way that is comprehensible to the analyst.
 The Script is written in Python 2.x

 The software is divided into three modes:
 * **Message Mode**: It analyzes all messages in the database, applying different filters.
 It extracts thumbnails when they're availables.
-* **Decryption Mode**: Decrypt crypto12 databases, as long as we have the key.
+* **Decryption Mode**: Decrypt crypto12 databases as long as we have the key.
 * **Info Mode**: Displays different information about statuses, broadcasts list and groups.

 Please note that this project is an early stage.
 As such, you could find errors.
 Use it at your own risk!